fluffieos/fluffieos.github.io/README.md

-# fluffieos.github.io
+# FluffieOS Website
-Great and cute Windows-based system!
+A Website for Great and cute Windows-based system!

-Please!
-Don't copy this site!
+# Copyright
+If u want use some content from our website in your project, please mention the authors of the site!